 Footballers' toughest goal: making high incomes last a lifetime

-The reality is that without robust planning a player’s fortune can slip away as easily as a Premier League ranking.
+Without robust planning, a player’s fortune can slip away as easily as a VAR decision.
 An estimated 40% of professional footballers go bankrupt within five years of retirement, and many more struggle financially in later life, according to Xpro, an organisation that helps professional footballers adapt to life after their playing career.

 High earnings: short and early